 14) This French village is famous for having a population of “one.”

 Rochefourchat, in southeastern France, is a small commune in the Drôme department in the Auvergne-Rhône-Alpes region, whose claim to fame is having the least populated village in all of France.

 A quick walk around this tiny village that measures 12.74 km2 (4.92 sq mi) is like taking a walk back in time.

-There apparently is a mayor and 7 other elected officials who obviously don’t live in the town.
+There apparently is a mayor and seven other elected officials who don’t live in the town.